 Faster Fun Training Ride

-Training rides are held on Tuesday and Thursday nights, AND NEW FOR 2016, Saturday and Sunday mornings - all rides start at the northwest corner of East Ave & Lake Street (by the stadium).
+Training rides are held on Tuesday and Thursday nights, AND NEW FOR 2016, Saturday and Sunday mornings - all rides start at the northwest corner of East Ave & Lake Street (by OPRF High School stadium).
 These rides have a average pace of at least 16 mph over at least 20 miles, with some sprints thrown in.
 Speed and distance may increase depending on the riders who show up.
 Often we will split into two groups, with the "not as fast" group riding at the Touring Pace (13-15 mph).
 The new weekend rides will tentatively start at 7:00am.
 Depending on the level of interest and rider preference, we can adjust the time to better fit people's schedules.
 We may also consider both an early ride (faster pace) and a mid-morning ride at a more leisurely pace.

-Please have lights on your bike, white in front and red in rear!
+Please have lights on your bike for all evening rides, white in front and red in rear!
 Reflective/bright/white clothing also recommended.
-Helmet required, of course.
+Helmet required for all rides, of course.

 Wednesday Show & Go